Van Jefferson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- Jefferson has put together 48 grabs for 771 yards and six touchdowns this season.
-He has been targeted 86 times, and is averaging 48.2 yards per game.
+- Jefferson has racked up 771 yards on 48 catches with six touchdowns this season, averaging 48.2 yards per game on 86 targets.

 - Jefferson has been the target of 86 of his team's 575 passing attempts this season, or 15.0% of the target share.

-- With 15 targets in the red zone this season, Jefferson has been on the receiving end of 14.0% of his team's 107 red zone pass attempts.
+- Jefferson has seen the ball thrown his way 15 times in the red zone this season, 14.0% of his team's 107 red zone pass attempts.

-- The Rams, who rank ninth in the NFL in points scored, have dropped back to pass 59.4% of the time while running the football 40.6% of the time.
+- The Rams have thrown the ball in 59.4% of their plays from scrimmage this year while running the ball 40.6% of the time.
+This offensive attack ranks ninth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the 49ers.